JakeWnuk/mode/README.md

 - Parse `stdin` to n-grams by spaces and add to count
 - Parse `stdin` by a custom dictionary and add to count
 - Remove items from `stdout` by length
+- Remove items from `stdout` that are not in a custom dictionary
 - All flags can be used together for more granular parsing

 ## Getting Started